mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

 * documents are distributed evenly between shards
     * the shard is determined by hashing document id
     * each shard has an equal hash range
-    * the current node forwards the document to the node holding that shard
-        * indexing operation is replayed by all the replicas of that shard
-* can be hosted on any node within the cluster
-    * not necessarily be distributed across multiple physical or virtual machines
-        * example
-            * 1 terabyte index into four shards (256 gb each)
-            * shards could be distributed across the two nodes (2 per node)
-    * as you add more nodes to the same cluster, existing shards get balanced between all nodes
 * two main reasons why sharding is important
     * allows you to split and thereby scale volumes of data
     * operations can be distributed across multiple nodes and thereby parallelized
         * multiple machines can potentially work on the same query
-* routing: determining which primary shard a given document should be stored in or has been stored in
-    * standard: `shard = hash(routing) % total_primary_shards`
-        * number of primary shards in an index is fixed at the time that an index is created
-            * you could segment the data by date, creating an index for each year: 2014, 2015, 2016, and so on
-                * possibility to adjust the number of primary shards based on load and performance of the previous indexes
-                * commonly used when indexing date-based information (like log files)
-        * number of replica shards can be changed at any time
-    * is customizable, for example: shard based on the customer’s country

 ### segment
 * contains